DuarteSJ/NoteIST/README.md

 Content: ola
 ```

 We can see that Miguel received the note that was encrypted initially without the server or db ever getting access to the sensitive content.
-As we can see, this is how the note is in the database:
+This is how the note is represented in the database:

 ```
 {